nvi-inc/fs-vgos/fs-vgos.md

     > Not applicable to old server

-3. DOT2GPS value small (a few µs) and stable (varies by 0.1 µs or less)
+3. DOT2GPS value small (±a few µs) and stable (varies by 0.1 µs or less)

 4. RMS values close to 20.
-They be higher if the antenna has reached the source since the "auto" command above.
+They may be higher if the antenna has reached the source since the "auto" command above.
 They may be higher or lower if the elevation has changed significantly since the "auto" or there is variable RFI.

-    > Close to 32 for the old server.
+    > For the old server, RMS values close to 32.

 5. Tsys IF0 and IF1 about 50-100, may be jumping a bit